danielsaidi/website_danielsaidi/_posts/2017-02-04-hololens-microsoft-vr-and-apple.md

 (PSVR, Oculus and Vive - not counting the ones where you insert your mobile device, like the Gear) are amazing, but limits a fluent interaction with the virtual world, since the cables become umbilical cord that constantly interferes with your native movement.
-This actually makes me not enjoying 360 environments as much in PS VR, as I do when I look at VR environments through the Samsung Gear or the Cardboard.
+This actually makes me not enjoy 360 environments as much in PS VR, as I do when use products like the Samsung Gear or the Cardboard...which are cordless.

 Second, the solution where a video camera can wear a second HoloLens and see what the person wearing the headset sees, is so cool.
 I first saw this at a Microsoft